-The purpose of this Performance Measure (PM) is to track the effects of educational and interpretive efforts to improve appreciation for and stewardship of Sierra Nevada resources.
+The purpose of this Performance Measure (PM) is to track the effects of educational and interpretive efforts to improve appreciation for and stewardship of resources in SNC’s service area.
 Examples of behavioral change include increased Firewise landscaping and removal of noxious weeds on private property.
 Examples of change in knowledge include improved student understanding of climate change and increased public acceptance of prescribed fire.

 Likely Project Categories